Tulendeena, Tasmania

-Tulendeena is a rural locality in the local government area (LGA) of Dorset in the North-east LGA region of Tasmania.
+Tulendeena is a rural locality in the local government area (LGA) of Dorset in the North-east LGA region of Tasmania in Australia.
 The locality is about 17 km east of the town of Scottsdale.
 The 2016 census recorded a population of 12 for the state suburb of Tulendeena.

 History

 Tulendeena was gazetted as a locality in 1967.
 The name is believed to be an Aboriginal word for “top”.
 The name was in use by 1917.

 Geography

 The boundaries consist primarily of survey lines and ridge lines.

 Road infrastructure

 Route A3 (Tasman Highway) passes through from north-west to south-east.